rust-lang/const-eval/promotion.md

 same as copying the `const` initializer everywhere the constant is used; we need the same property when promoting expressions.
 But we need more.

-Note that there is no point in doing additional dynamic checks here.
+Note that there is no point in doing additional dynamic checks to ensure that we do get these restrictions right.
 The entire point of the promotion restrictions is to avoid failing compilation for code that would have been fine without promotion.
 The best a dynamic check could do is tell us after the fact that we should not have promoted something, but then it is already too late -- and the dynamic checks for that are exactly the ones we are already doing for constants and statics.

 ### Panics